 How to rim the cocktail glass for a Key Lime Pie Martini

-A traditional Key Lime Pie is baked in a Graham cracker crust, so serving your Key Lime Martini with a cracker rim is a classic choice.
+A traditional Key Lime Pie is baked in a graham cracker crust, so serving your drink with a cracker rim is a classic choice.
 To rim your martini glass with these crackers, follow our easy steps:

 - Pour a little sugar syrup or pineapple juice into a shallow plate.